johnbeve/PHI-696/Project-1/README.md

   (c) (¬A∧¬B∧C)∨(¬A∧¬C)∨(B∧C)∨A
  1. This formula contains no conditionals or biconditionals.
  2. This formula contains no double negations, or negations outside parentheses.
- 3. (¬A∧¬B∧C)∨(¬A∧¬C)
-Since I don't know how to use DeMorgan's laws to put this formula in CNF, I'm going to use a truth table instead.
+ 3. Since I don't know how to use DeMorgan's laws to put this formula in CNF, I'm going to use a truth table instead.
 I pulled the one below from Stanford's online generator:
 A	B	C	((¬A ∧ (¬B ∧ C)) ∨ (¬A ∧ ¬C))
 F	F	F	T
 F	F	T	T